mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-29-spring-security-3-userDetailsManager-bcryptPasswordEncoder.md

 ---
 layout: post
 title: Spring Security -- 3) UserDetailsManager, JdbcUserDetailsManager and BCryptPasswordEncoder"
 date: 2020-12-29 19:45:31 +0530
 categories: "spring"
 author: "mehmetozanguven"
 ---

 In this post, let's look at the what **UserDetailsManager** is, differences between **UserDetailsService**.
-And also I am going to do a project that uses **JdbcUserDetailsManager** with different passwordEncoder.
+And also I am going to implement a project that uses **JdbcUserDetailsManager** with different passwordEncoder.

 > Before diving into the detail, you may refer to the previous blog: [**Security with UserDetailsService**](https://mehmetozanguven.github.io/spring/2020/12/29/spring-security-2-userdetailsservice.html)